Machine Relations

 QueryEngineCited sourcesBrand mentioned?Competitor cited?Next source to build

-“how to get cited in Perplexity”PerplexityDocs, research papers, vendor pagesYes / noWhich competitor?Original research, glossary page, media proof, or comparison page
+"how to get cited in Perplexity"PerplexityDocs, research papers, vendor pagesYes / NoWhich competitor?Original research, glossary page, media proof, or comparison page

-“best [category] company for AI visibility”ChatGPT / Perplexity / GeminiPublications, lists, reviews, owned pagesYes / noWhich competitor?Third-party corroboration or stronger answer asset
+"best [category] company for AI visibility"ChatGPT / Perplexity / GeminiPublications, lists, reviews, owned pagesYes / NoWhich competitor?Third-party corroboration or stronger answer asset

 The fields matter because they force the team to separate ranking vanity from citation reality.
 That distinction is not cosmetic: generative search evaluations have repeatedly shown that visible citations, source support, and answer faithfulness can diverge (Evaluating Verifiability in Generative Search Engines; Search engines post-ChatGPT).
 Track:

-• whether your page appears
+• Whether your page appears as a cited source

-• whether your brand is mentioned
+• Whether your brand is mentioned in the answer text

-• which competitors are cited
+• Which competitors are cited instead

-• which third-party sources dominate
+• Which third-party sources dominate the answer

-• what source needs to exist next
+• What source needs to exist next to strengthen the proof graph

 Then refresh the page and the surrounding authority graph based on what the system actually cited.